neildiamzon/cicd-todo-app/README.md

 # CICD To-Do App

+## This app is built mainly for the CICD - Assignment#1 - Task 2
+- **My student ID** 20241360
+- Auckland Institute of Studies - T1 2025 CICD - Submitted to Lei Song

 ## Overview
 The **CICD To-Do App** is a full-stack to-do application designed to demonstrate Continuous Integration and Continuous Deployment (CI/CD) best practices.
 It consists of a Django backend with a REST API and a React frontend, utilizing JWT authentication for secure access.